The Bow Hill Blueberry Burger

 Mix beef, pork, salt, dried blueberries and redux together.
 Shape into patties.
 The pork provides extra fat for grass-fed beef.

 When grilling, ensure that the patty temperature moves beyond 150° F. Otherwise, 2 pounds of beef can be used and cooked rare.

 Place patties on buns, top with your choice of ingredients and enjoy.

 Products Featured in this Recipe

-No added sugar or oil, a pure dried heirloom Jersey berry, nothing more, that can be eaten straight, infused and baked with, added to oats, folded into ice cream and...
+No added sugar or oil.
+A pure dried heirloom Jersey berry, nothing more.
+These can be eaten straight, infused, cooked and baked with, added to oats or granolas, folded into...